gvwilson/thirdbit/src/fiction/madica/index.md

 "Right here."
 She held it out.

 "Is that… Gosh, is that *Santa's* eye?"
 Ike hadn't fled with the other ELFs.
-Instead, he was standing next to Laurellen---or rather, sort of next to her, but not quite close enough to be 'next' to her.
+Instead, he was standing next to Laurellen—or rather, sort of next to her, but not quite close enough to be 'next' to her.

 Madica ignored him.
 "What do we do now?"

 The cat heaved a sigh.
 "Save the world, I suppose."
 With a lightning swipe of its paw, it batted its tail away across the floor.
-"And to do that, we'll need---"
+"And to do that, we'll need—"

 Whatever the cat was going to say was cut off by the loud *hrrrnk! hrrrnk!* of an alarm.
 Red lights began flashing on the walls around them and out in the corridor.
 "I see they've finally noticed that Himself is on the loose," the cat said loudly.
-"We'd best get moving before they---"
+"We'd best get moving before they—"

 *Clang!* Madica jumped and shrieked as a pair of enormous metal doors slid sideways out of the wall and slammed together, blocking their exit.